 Backup bash script

-First, add a buildpack to enable Heroku CLI access from within the script:
+Now, add another buildpack to enable Heroku CLI access from within the script:

 You also need to set a secure password that will be used to encrypt the database dump files before uploading them to S3.
 You can use OpenSSL fot that: